ajose-malik/bricks/README.md

 ---

 ### Project Description:
 Bricks is a Breakout-clone.
 Breakout is an arcade game developed by Atari Inc in the '70s.
-I built Bricks to gain more knowledge of HTML canvas element.
+I built Bricks to further understand HTML canvas element.

 ### Technologies:
 React.js, CSS, and HTML.